 - Crawl space walls OR floors above crawl space: R-10 required with vapor barrier covering the ground (only one of these items is required)

-- Duct insulation: R-13 required in unheated areas
+- Duct insulation: R-13 required in unheated areas, and

 - Photovoltaic panels must come with a 25-year or greater manufacturer’s warranty.
 All grid-tie, sine-wave inverters must come with a minimum 10-year manufacturer’s warranty.

 - Provide paid receipts for the system and a copy of the final electrical code permit must be submitted at your final loan/rebate inspection.
 The receipt must list the model numbers for the installed equipment.
-If there is incomplete or incorrect information submitted customers will have thirty days to provide the correct information or risk losing their place in the loan/rebate funding process.
+If there is incomplete or incorrect information submitted, customers will have 30 days to provide the correct information or risk losing their place in the loan/rebate funding process.

 - A copy of insurance certificate is required for systems rated over 10 kilowatts.

-- All solar heating projects must be permitted and approved by the Building and Site Development division of the Community Development Department.
+- All solar heating projects must be permitted and approved by the opens in a new windowCity of Columbia Building and Site Development division of the Community Development Department.

 - Paid receipts for the system and a copy of the final electrical code permit must be submitted at your final loan/rebate inspection.
 The receipt must list the model numbers for the installed equipment.

 - All systems must be OG certified by the SRCC.